-If dosing acid, the pump will dose when the pH readout rises above the pH SETPOINT.
+The Acid pump will dose when the pH readout rises above the pH SETPOINT.
 Dosing will stop once the readout drops below the pH SETPOINT minus a percentage.
 (This percentage is the hysteresis value and is a percentage of the SETPOINT).

-If dosing base, the pump will dose when the pH readout drops below the pH SETPOINT.
+The Base pump will dose when the pH readout drops below the pH SETPOINT.
 Dosing will stop once the readout rises above the pH SETPOINT plus the hysteresis percentage